bevy-cheatbook/bevy-cheatbook/src/assets/hot-reload.md

 workflow, you could implement it in a [system][cb::system], using [`AssetEvent`][bevy::AssetEvent] ([learn more][cb::assetevent]).

-Hot reloading is opt-in and has to be enabled in order to work.
-You can do this in a [startup system][cb::app]:
+Hot reloading is opt-in and has to be enabled in order to work:

 ```rust,no_run,noplayground
 {{#include ../code/src/basics.rs:asset-watch}}